dowusubekoe-dev/demo-movie-api/README.md

 gunicorn --bind 0.0.0.0:5002 app:app
 ```
 Explanation:
-- app before : is the filename (app.py).
+- app before : is the filename (app.py)
-- app after : is the Flask instance created in the file.
+- app after : is the Flask instance created in the file

+---

 ## Set Up Nginx as a Reverse Proxy